lostMia/Holographic-Display/README.md

-This ist he development repository of the holographic display.
+This ist the development repository of the holographic display.